 (posted 13 July 2018)

 METU British Novelists International Conference: Julian Barnes and his Work

 Middle East Technical University, Ankara, Turkey, 13-14 December 2018

-Deadline for proposals: 3 September 2018
+New extended deadline for proposals: 24 September 2018

 Keynote Speaker: Prof. Vanessa Guignery, École Normale Supérieure de Lyon